gwastro/pycbc/docs/ahope/postprocprep.rst

 The choices here and their description are as described below

-* PIPEDOWN_AHOPE - This will prepare the output files for pipedown-style postprocessing.
+* PIPEDOWN_WORKFLOW - This will prepare the output files for pipedown-style postprocessing.
 This involves combining all triggers, injection sets, segments into a single file, performing injection finding and performing clustering.

-Currently only one option, but others can be added.
-The subfunctions used are described here

-.. autofunction:: pycbc.ahope.setup_postprocprep_pipedown_ahope
+.. autofunction:: pycbc.workflow.setup_postprocprep_pipedown_workflow
    :noindex:

-With the PIPEDOWN_AHOPE method the following options apply
+With the PIPEDOWN_WORKFLOW method the following options apply

 * postprocprep-combiner1-exe=NAME
 * postprocprep-combiner2-exe=NAME